rws10/Great_Ideas_show/README.md

   and create numerous copies of the idea.

 Looks:
+Overall:
+- Squeeze everything into the center of the page more.
+Will discuss how much
+- Whitespace above emblem on the entrance page and Home

 Idea:
+-multiple:
+  - Add space between the name of the attachment and the download link
+-index:
   - have the approval button only appear if the status is set to submitted.
   - have the text box around the description fit vertically closer to the text itself.

 - details:
-  - put the files into a table. get rid of the "Link" title
   - cut the description text box size to about half the page before it wraps the text.
-  - have all of the attributes, except denialReason and body, display in a group, then have the denialReason display (only if the idea has been denied) followed by the description.
   - (do this last. not very important) add a link to view the comments next to "Back to list"

 - edit: